Capitains/tutorial-nemo/4-editorializing-your-texts-cutting-your-text-a-better-way.md

 Nemo is only aware of that at the beginning.
 The way Nemo works is then simple : it feeds this information to a chunker that will automatically request available references to build the excerpts presented to the users.

-### Default behaviour
+### Default Behaviour

 By default, Nemo would be showing those texts by grouping them by 20 at their lowest level.
 So you would have :

-- **for Medea** : Lines 1-20, Lines 21-40, Lines 41-60
+- **For Medea** : Lines 1-20, Lines 21-40, Lines 41-60
 - **for the Odyssey**: Book 1 Lines 1-20, Book 1 Lines 21-40, Book 1 Lines 41-60
-- **for Das Kapital**: Volume 1 Part 1 Chapter 1 Section 1 Subsection 1-20.
+- **for Das Kapital**: Volume 1 Part 1 Chapter 1 Section 1 Subsections 1-20.
-- **for the Priapeia**: Poem 1 line 1-20, Poem 1 Lines 21-25, Poem 2 line 1-20 etc.
+- **for the Priapeia**: Poem 1 lines 1-20, Poem 1 Lines 21-25, Poem 2 lines 1-20, etc.

 *Note that the default system would not span over lines if Poem 1 stops at line 25 !*

 ### Issues

 This is great, except that :
-- it might cut sentences in half (In fact, the Odyssey sentence on Book 1 Line 20 ends at Book 1 Line 21)
+- it might cut sentences in half (In fact, the Odyssey sentence on Book 1 line 20 ends at Book 1 line 21)
-- it might not be meaningful : Medea is a play, dialogs are meant to be displayed together for the reader to grasp some sense.
-Scenes and act might be a better cutting scheme ?
+- It might not be meaningful : Medea is a play, dialogues are meant to be displayed together for the reader to grasp some sense.
+Scenes and act might be a better-cutting scheme ?
-- it might simply fails: Das Kapital does not have subsection everywhere in all chapter.
+- It might simply fail: Das Kapital does not have subsection everywhere in all chapter.
 So it might not show all of them...
-- it might make the reading heavy : Priapeia are really short poems, it might be more meaningful to show them fully one by one.
+- It might make the reading heavy : Priapeia are really short poems, it might be more meaningful to show them fully one by one.

 ## Let's build our own chunker for the Priapeia !